BruceRanger/MandArt/Documentation.docc/A01-GettingStarted.md

 ### Get MandArt

 First, you'll want to get a copy of the MandArt App.
-You'll need a Mac.
+You'll need a Mac that runs version 12.0 (Monterey) or higher.

 ### Start MandArt

-Download install the app and open it on your machine.
+Download and install the app and then open it on your machine.

 ### Welcome Screen

-The welcome screen offers a chance to open a sample MandArt and start editing from there.
-We recommend this if this is your first time using the app.
+When the app starts up, you'll see the welcome screen.
+Click the **Get Started** button on the welcome screen to begin.

 ### Menu

 The menu is a pretty standard Mac menu.
-You can use File / New to make a new document or File / Open... to find one on your machine.
+Use File / New to make a new MandArt data document or File / Open... to find one on your machine.

 ### Customize Inputs

 Customize the inputs and watch MandArt update.
-For more information about each calculated field, see <doc:A02-SettingInputs>.
+For more information about each input field, see <doc:A02-SettingInputs>.

 ### Save MandArt

-To save your MandArt inputs as a picture definition, remember to click File / Save.
+To save your MandArt inputs,
+use File / Save on the menu or click the **Save Data** button in the top left.

+The data is stored in a document with a .mandart extension.
-Definitions are in JSON (a simple and common data format) and allow you to save and share your MandArt with others.
+Inputs are stored in JSON format (a simple and common data format).

 ### Save a Printed Image

-Use the 🌅 button up at the top to save your generated image as a .png file.
+To save your generated image as a .png file, click the **Save Image**button in the top left.

 ### Open Saved MandArt